-- Periodically perform the project ranking exercise and revise the scoring rubric. - The ITF recommends that City staff rank all projects on a yearly basis to ensure that projects that are funded in the annual update to the CIP are consistent with City priorities. - Revise the scoring rubric and guidelines at least every five years, or if there are significant changes to the City priorities stated in the Strategic Plan. - Provide City departments with guidelines on identifying priority projects. - Provide a maximum number of projects or a percentage of the total number of projects each department is allowed to identify as a Department priority. - Provide a rubric for departments to consider which projects best fit the City's stated priorities - Consider eliminating the City Department priority aspect of the rubric and allow each department to create its own rubric scoring guidelines specific to the project types in that department. - Collect quantitative data about each project, such as: - Asset management program output; - o Polling data on which types of projects have the most public support; - Geographic Information Systems (GIS) demographics information (such as housing density, income, seniors, schools); - GIS information to quantify the distribution of infrastructure funding throughout the City districts; and - o Tie safety improvement factors to project features. - Add more qualitative information, such as: - More complete project descriptions - Explain the need for the project, what issues the project will address, what risks the project may mitigate, possible consequences of project deferral; - Provide more context for risk to public health and safety on all project types, not just mobility projects. - Provide more context for how projects are tied to compliance with legal requirements. - Public support data, provided by a polling specialist. - Add recommended reference documents to use during the ranking process. - Documents could include the Strategic Plan, ATP, MAP, CAP, Cross Connect, LRSP, and City department presentations. - Determine an income threshold or demographic characteristics that defines "underserved communities," as there were no census tracts classified as Low Income Communities or Disadvantaged Communities within the City of Encinitas in the 20XX census.
+- Periodically perform the project ranking exercise and revise the scoring rubric. - The ITF recommends that City staff rank all projects on a yearly basis to ensure that projects that are funded in the annual update to the CIP are consistent with City priorities. - Revise the scoring rubric and guidelines at least every five years, or if there are significant changes to the City priorities stated in the Strategic Plan. - Provide City departments to develop with guidelines on to identifying priority projects. - Provide a maximum number of projects or a percentage of the total number of projects each department is allowed to identify as a Department priority. - Provide a standard rubric for departments to consider which projects best fit the City's stated priorities - Consider eliminating the City Department priority aspect of the rubric and allow each department to create its own rubric scoring guidelines specific to the project types in that department. - Collect quantitative data about each project, such as: - o Asset management program output; - Polling data on which types of projects have the most public support; - Geographic Information Systems (GIS) demographics information (such as housing density, income, seniors, schools); - GIS information to quantify the distribution of infrastructure funding throughout the City districts; and - Tie safety improvement factors to project features Safety data.